JavaHutt/crud-api/README.md

 - :ambulance: Swagger included
 - :test_tube: tests with mocks included (over 80% coverage)
 - :rotating_light: Linter coverage
-- :safety-vest: Github Actions with coverage check
+- :safety_vest: Github Actions with coverage check

 ## HOWTO
 Create config file in the root directory.
 Full list of environment variables is here [docs.md](./docs/docs.md), but you can use config from example: